Women Count Report Series

 Beginning with Women Count VI (May 2022), the project team reports female, nonbinary, and male credit counts as they can determine them.
 The team searches published credits and biographies for gender pronouns and identification for the creatives associated with the productions tracked.
 The team members are strong proponents of encouraging artists to make their pronoun preferences clear in bios and other sources to facilitate correct identification.
 The project team is committed to tracking individual identities that shift over time, and with names and gender from publicly available information.
 Each report represents the team’s best knowledge at that moment in time.
 The team constantly updates, corrects, and refines the core database with new information and errors identified.

 The project reach.
 The Women Count report series has become part of the national conversation on gender parity in theater.
 In 2019, the Women Count project joined the Counting Together initiative comprised of national and regional data projects, initially coordinated by Todd London (Dramatists Guild) and Luis Castro (American Theatre Wing).
 The Counting Together initiative’s evolving mission, inspired by ongoing evidence of systemic exclusion in the theater reported in multiple data projects, is to convene the member groups regularly to report findings collectively and to identify pathways to greater equity and inclusion through narratives in their multiple data reports.
-Martha Wade Steketee joined Luis Castro as co-facilitator of the initiative in January 2022.
 In February 2022 the initiative received two inaugural Anthem Awards in the areas of DEI community engagement and awareness.
 Press release here and press coverage here.
-The Counting Together project facilitation team became a triumvirate with the addition of Pun Bandhu in December 2022.
-Women Count is a proud Network Partner of the RISE (Representation, Inclusion & Support for Employment) initiative, formally launched in May 2023.
+Women Count is also a Network Partner in the RISE (Representation, Inclusion & Support for Employment) initiative, a program of Maestra, formally launched in May 2023.

 The project reports.
 Project reports, executive summaries, and occasional special analyses are conducted at irregular intervals.
 Results are presented by gender (including female, nonbinary, and male) and some analyses highlight those female and nonbinary workers who are most frequently hired in each category.